-- Their application form
+- Login and complete the charity application form

-- A copy of your constitution
+- Upload a copy of your constitution

 If at first, you don’t succeed, you are in good company.
 The majority of new charity registrations are not accepted at first review.
 OSCR takes considerable care ensuring that all newly registered charities are well prepared to carry out their work and have all necessary plans in place.
 Having a rigorous decision-making process helps ensure that only the best, most committed and well thought out applications make it.
 In doing so, ensure to maintain a high level of public trust in charities.

 There are a few assumptions which float around regarding charities and their legal and accounting arrangements.
 Some of them are not quite as clear as they first seem.
 Here are a few examples: